vdas-upatras/fcp_diatoms/README.md

 Financing (Horizontal support for all Sciences), National Recovery and Resilience Plan (Greece 2.0) for the project number 014775, with acronym “SUNDIAL”.

-The model is (and will be further) refined for a plethora of photosynthetic organisms/ diatoms (Th. pseudonana; Cy. meneghiniana; Ch. roscoffensis) with funding from the European Union’s Horizon Europe Research and Innovation Program under the Marie Skłodowska-Curie grant agreement No 101119442 "Photosynthetic Antennas in a Computational Microscope: Training a new generation of computational scientists".
+The ML model is curretly (and will be further) refined for a plethora of photosynthetic organisms/ diatoms for non-experimentally resolved structures (T. pseudonana; C. meneghiniana; C. gracilis) with funding from the European Union’s Horizon Europe Research and Innovation Program under the Marie Skłodowska-Curie grant agreement No 101119442 "Photosynthetic Antennas in a Computational Microscope: Training a new generation of computational scientists".